alpheus55/APlayer/README.md

 -   **support playlist removeable**

-    remove the audio from the playlist
+    Remove the audio from the playlist

+-   **playlist clear menu**

+    Set options listClear, show the clear button at playlist

 -   **audioRequest option**